-Bridgestone sold the parts to Toyota Motor Corp., Nissan Motor Corp., Fuji Heavy Industries Ltd., Suzuki Motor Corp. and Isuzu Motors Ltd., and some of their subsidiaries, affiliates and suppliers.
+Bridgestone sold the parts to Toyota Motor Corp., Nissan Motor Corp., Fuji Heavy Industries Ltd., Suzuki Motor Corp. and Isuzu Motors Ltd.

-The Justice Department says Bridgestone has agreed to cooperate with the government's auto parts investigations.
+The Justice Department says Tokyo-based Bridgestone has agreed to cooperate with the government's ongoing auto parts investigations.
 The plea agreement is subject to court approval.

 On Thursday, the Justice Department said Bridgestone did not disclose at the time of the 2011 guilty plea that it had also participated in the anti-vibration rubber parts conspiracy.
 Bridgestone's failure to disclose the earlier conspiracy was a factor in determining the $425 million fine, the department said.